What Is Solitaire (Klondike)?

 How to Play Solitaire (Klondike)

 - The game begins with 28 cards dealt into seven tableau columns.
-The first column has one card, the second has two, and so on.
-Only the top card of each column is face up.
+The first column gets one card, the second gets two, and so on.
+Only the top card faces up.

-- The remaining 24 cards form the stock pile, which you can draw from to find additional playable cards.
+- The remaining 24 cards sit in the stock pile.
+Draw from it to find new playable cards.

-- Your goal is to move all 52 cards to the four foundation piles, building each from Ace up to King by suit.
+- Move all 52 cards to the four foundation piles.
+You must build each pile from Ace up to King by suit.

-- On the tableau, you build descending sequences of alternating colors.
-For example, a red 6 can be placed on a black 7.
+- On the tableau, build descending sequences using alternating colors.
+For instance, place a red 6 on a black 7.

-- You can move groups of properly sequenced cards between columns.
-When a column is emptied, only a King can fill the space.
+- Move correctly sequenced groups of cards between columns.
+When a column empties, only a King can fill that space.

 Basic Rules

-- Build foundation piles from Ace to King, one per suit
+- Build four foundation piles from Ace to King, one for each suit.

-- Tableau columns are built in descending order with alternating colors
+- Tableau columns must descend in order with alternating colors.

-- Only Kings can be placed in empty tableau columns
+- Only place Kings into empty tableau columns.

-- Draw one or three cards from the stock pile depending on the variant
+- Draw either one or three cards from the stock pile, depending on the variant.

-- You win when all cards are moved to the foundations
+- You win immediately when all cards reach the foundations.

 Strategy Tips for Beginners

-- Always move Aces and Twos to the foundations immediately.
-There is never a reason to keep them in the tableau.
+- Move Aces and Twos to the foundations immediately.
+Keeping them in the tableau restricts your options.

-- Do not empty a tableau column unless you have a King ready to place there.
-An empty column without a King is wasted space.
+- Leave a tableau column occupied unless you have a King ready to move there.
+An empty column without a King wastes space.

-- Use the undo button strategically to explore different paths without restarting the entire game.
+- Use the undo button to safely explore different sequences without losing the entire deal.

 Real Examples of Gameplay